 - Join your local business group or local Chamber of Commerce collect email addresses in return for maybe your newsletter.

 Remember that the easiest way to get people on to your list is to offer them something of value in return, try to avoid giving discount codes or vouchers, instead offer something of additional value to them, such as a free guide, report, video, sample or maybe a consultation.

 By building a list in this way you will over time build possibly the most valuable asset for your business as well – that being a huge list of qualified, targeted prospects that have held their hand up and said “yes, I’m interested in what you have to offer”…

-For the last time this week (ok maybe not , let me remind you again – The Money is in the ListTags: building an email list, lead list, small business, 12 ways, new business, prospect list
+For the last time this week (ok maybe not , let me remind you again – The Money is in the ListTags: prospect list, lead list, new business, small business